RefineriaWeb/base_app_android/README.md

 * **data**: java library project.
 It’s the repository that supplies the data which will be consumed by the domain module.
 Dependencies: domain module, retrofit 2, dagger 2, rxjava, rxcache, lombok, junit, and mockito.
 * **presentation**: android app project.
 It links the two previous modules and implement all the views interfaces defined in domain module.
 Dependencies: domain and data module, dagger 2, rxAndroid, lombok, butterknife and espresso.

 The application implements a minimal example using the Github Api.
-It's purpose is to illustrate in a simple way the natural workflow derived from this kind of architecture, using the classes created in the foundation packages in every one of the 3 layers.
+The purpose is to illustrate in a simple way the natural workflow derived from this kind of architecture, using the classes created in the foundation packages in every one of the 3 layers.

 To facility the use of this project as a common base one for any new project, a gradle task called *freshStart* has been created.
 This task removes the earlier mentioned minimal example, leaving the appliaction in an optimal state to start any new project.